Mixture of Concept Bottleneck Experts: Experimental Results

 We empirically validate the benefits of exploring the design plane.
 Our experiments assess four key properties of interpretable models: (i) \textbf{Accuracy vs.\ Interpretability} (\Cref{sec:exp_acc}): whether changing both functional form and number of experts improves the \ai{} trade-off; (ii) \textbf{Intervenability} (\Cref{sec:exp_int}): whether mechanism-aligned predictors respond more effectively to human interventions on concepts; and (iii) \textbf{Adaptability} (\Cref{sec:exp_adapt}): whether the proposed framework can accommodate user-specified constraints without retraining the full model.

 \mypar{Datasets.} We evaluate on four synthetic and five real-world datasets, covering classification and regression with both categorical and continuous concepts. \emph{Synthetic}: \textbf{MNIST-Arithm}, a modified version of MNIST~\citep{lecun2010} with digit pairs separated by an arithmetic operator to predict; \textbf{dSprites-Exp}, a variant of dSprites~\citep{dsprites17} where the target is an exponential function of the object’s coordinates; and \textbf{Pendulum}~\citep{yang2020}, a dataset of pendulum images with the task of predicting the pendulum's x-axis position.
-For real-world data, we use \textbf{MAWP}~\citep{koncel2016mawps}, a dataset containing simple math problems in a textual form, \textbf{AWA2}~\citep{xian2017}, a classification dataset with 50 animal classes and 85 concepts, and \textbf{CUB-200}~\citep{he2019fine}, a bird classification dataset with 200 species and 112 concepts.
+For real-world data, we use \textbf{MAWPS}~\citep{koncel2016mawps}, a dataset containing simple math problems in a textual form, \textbf{AWA2}~\citep{xian2017}, a classification dataset with 50 animal classes and 85 concepts, and \textbf{CUB-200}~\citep{he2019fine}, a bird classification dataset with 200 species and 112 concepts.
 Following~\citet{zarlenga2025avoiding}, we also evaluate incomplete versions of these datasets to study performance under missing concepts.
 Finally, to assess settings without concept annotations, we apply the label-free method of~\citet{oikarinen2023label} to \textbf{CIFAR-10}~\citep{krizhevsky2009}.
+Full dataset details are provided in Appendix~\ref{app:datasets}.